mrmuggymuggy/mrmuggymuggy.github.io/_posts/2020-07-05-spark-ETL-on-airflow-k8s-part1.markdown

 ---

 ## Introduction
 [Airflow](https://airflow.apache.org/docs/stable/) is nowadays a widely used ETL scheduler.
 I really like that one can write ETL pipelines in python code.
-My colleague Laurent said : airflow is great for simple tasks, don't try to implement complex logic with it.
+My colleague Laurent said : Airflow is great for simple tasks, don't try to implement complex logic.

-The reason we introduce Airflow is to replace AWS Glue for historical data reprocess, to lower AWS cost and achieve code unity of real time /historical data process.
+The reason we introduce Airflow is to replace AWS Glue for historical data reprocess, to lower AWS cost and achieve code unity of real time / historical data process.

-This article is the part two of my last [article](https://mrmuggymuggy.github.io/spark/kubernetes/spark-structure-streaming-on-k8s/) -- Spark data processing pipeline on kubernetes, I will not introduce airflow basic notions such as `dag`, `operator`.
-We are interested in airflow's setup on Kubernetes and the usage of the airflow's [kubernetes pod operator](https://airflow.apache.org/docs/stable/kubernetes.html) for Spark batch ETL reprocess(The blue rectangle part of the flowchart).
+This article is the part two of my last [article](https://mrmuggymuggy.github.io/spark/kubernetes/spark-structure-streaming-on-k8s/) -- Spark data process pipeline on kubernetes, I will not introduce airflow basic notions such as `dag`, `operator`.
+We are interested in airflow's setup on Kubernetes and the usage of the airflow's [kubernetes pod operator](https://airflow.apache.org/docs/stable/kubernetes.html) for Spark batch ETL data reprocess(The blue rectangle part of the flowchart).

 | ![data pipeline with spark on Kubernetes]({{ site.url }}{{ site.baseurl }}/assets/images/spark-k8s/spark_on_k8s_archi.png)
 |:--:|